usnistgov/FIPS201/_Appendix/glossary.md

 such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)

 Personal Identification Number (PIN)
-: A secret that a cardholder memorizes and uses to authenticate their identity.
+: A secret that a _cardholder_ memorizes and uses to authenticate their identity.

 Personal Identity Verification (PIV) Account
-: The logical record containing credentialing information for a given PIV cardholder.
-This is typically stored within the issuer’s identity management system, and includes PIV enrollment data, cardholder identity attributes, and information regarding authenticators bound to the cardholder’s identity (e.g., _PIV Card_ and derived PIV credentials).
+: The logical record containing credentialing information for a given PIV _cardholder_.
+This is typically stored within the issuer’s identity management system, and includes PIV enrollment data, _cardholder_ identity attributes, and information regarding authenticators bound to the _cardholder_’s identity (e.g., _PIV Card_ and derived PIV credentials).

 Personal Identity Verification (PIV) Card
-: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a PIV Card Application which stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a PIV Card Application which stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the _cardholder_ can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).